John Rawls — "The two principles of justice are lexical order, which means that the first prin…"

 The two principles of justice are lexical order, which means that the first principle has priority over the second.

-"The principles of justice are to be chosen under conditions of moderate scarcity."
+"The principles of justice are to be chosen by rational agents in a fair bargaining situation."

 Found in 1 providers: grok